2snufkin/notes/Angular/Auth/Auth with Firebase.md

 3. Prepare the Backend (Console)
 4. Implement Sign Up/ SignIn method: You will use the Firebase Auth REST API so google it to reach the up-to-date docs (the link here can be changed in the future)
 A. Sign Up: create a signup method in the auth service
+B. Sign In: create a signIn method in the auth service